hsaghir/hsaghir.github.io/src/content/posts/2026-04-17-hello-again.md

 ---

-*P.S. — math still works, in case you need it:*
+*P.S., math still works, in case you need it:*

 $$
 \nabla_\theta \, \mathcal{L}(\theta)